Brew with fresh boiling water and infuse for 3 to 5 minutes

 Darjeeling Tea Facts

-- Did you know that Darjeeling lies in the Indian state of West Bengal?
+- Darjeeling lies in the Indian state of West Bengal?

-- Did you know that, despite its popularity, the region produces only 1% of India's Tea?
+- Despite its popularity, the region produces only 1% of India's Tea?

-- Did you know that many of the plants used for its making are the Chinese variety, Camellia sinensis var sinensis, instead of the Indian variety, Camellia sinensis var assamica?
+- Many of the plants used for its making are the Chinese variety, Camellia sinensis var sinensis, instead of the Indian variety, Camellia sinensis var assamica?

-- Did you know that the region's Tea Industry has existed since the mid-19th Century?
+- The region's Tea Industry has existed since the mid-19th Century?

-- Did you know there are around 80 Tea Estates across Darjeeling, with the Sungma Tea Estate being one of the most renowned?
+- There are around 80 Tea Estates across Darjeeling, with the Sungma Tea Estate being one of the most renowned?

 Why Does It Look Green?